CLIENT LIST

 The CLIENT LIST command returns information and statistics about the client connections server in a mostly human readable format.

-You can use one of the optional subcommands to filter the list.
-The TYPE type subcommand filters the list by clients' type, where type is one of normal, master, replica, and pubsub.
-Note that clients blocked by the MONITOR command belong to the normal class.
+• TYPE type: Filters the list by clients' type, where type is one of normal, master, replica, and pubsub.

 Here is the meaning of the fields: